zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 int SetVoiceOnlyMode(bool enable);
 ```

-This method sets to voice-only mode (transmit the audio stream only), and the other streams will be ignored; for example the sound of the keyboard strokes.
+This method sets to voice-only mode (transmit the audio stream only), and the other streams are ignored; for example the sound of the keyboard strokes.

 <table>
 <colgroup>